yokolet/dazzling-leaves/explanations.md

     * Runtime: O(E log(E)) - for sorting O(E log(E)), for looping O(E)
     * Space: O(V + E) - for Union-Find it uses 2*V, for graph E, for result E

+## Question4: The least common ancestor in binary search tree (BST)

+Given two nodes in BST, find the least common ancestor in the BST

+### Considerations

+- Input and Output

+    * Input: 2D matrix (BST), root value, and two node values
+    * Output: an integer respresents a value of the lesat common ancestor

+- Assumptions

+    * All values in the BST are integers.
+    * The tree has BST properties

+- Edge cases

+    * Given BST is None or empty
+    * Given node value is not in BST

+- Solution

+    1. Builds a binary tree from 2D matrix
+    2. Starts from root node, compare root data and given two values
+    3. If both values are less than root value, moves to left
+    4. If both values are greater then root value, moves to right
+    5. If none of above, returns root

+- Reasons behind the solution

+    To search BST, it's easy to construct a tree.
+Once the tree is created, the result can be found by a recursive search.
+The tree has properties of BST, three cases should be considered.
+Both are greater than root, both are less than root, root is between two.
+Comparing values, it's clear to go which next.
+    The given example has an orphan node, 2.
+When 2 is among two values, there's no common ancestor.
+To know the node is orphan or not, the solution uses a list called children.

+- Complexities

+    * Runtime: O(n^2) - O(n^2) to build a BST, O(height) (height <= n) to search BST
+    * Space: O(n) - O(n) to save nodes, and O(n) to save children info